geekiam/website/content/posts/getting-started-with-nuxt.md

 to help using packages from the npm registry — a similar experience to installing and manage dependencies hosted on the registry, npx makes it easy to use CLI tools and other executables hosted on the registry.

+`npx` has automatically been shipped with npm since version 5.2.0., so there should be no installation required.
 To check if you have `npx` installed you can use `npx --version` which should respond with the version number.
 If `npx` not installed you can install it as follows

 ```shell